tdmidas/MediCareAI-frontend/README.md

 1. **Login and Register Authentication**: Utilizes Firebase Authentication for logging in and registering with Google.

 2. **Health Information Management**: Provides functionalities to manage and detect their health problem.
-- **Heart rate monitoring**  through the camera using zero-crossing detection (based on light passing through your fingertip).
 - **Blood pressure**, **Sugar blood** and **BMI** value take from user input

-=> Synthesize all health information to predict the user's health status with machine learning models.
+=> Synthesize all health information to predict the user's health status with machine learning models (request to Flask model server).

-3. **Integrated AI Health Chatbot**: Offers various health chatbots fine-tuned on different health field datasets to help patients better understand their health conditions and receive advice.
+1. **Integrated AI Health Chatbot**: Offers various health chatbots fine-tuned on different health field datasets to help patients better understand their health conditions and receive advice.
-4. **Appointment Doctor**: Users can schedule appointments with doctors based on their availability and specialization.
+2. **Appointment Doctor**: Users can schedule appointments with doctors based on their availability and specialization.
-5. **Medical Blog Sharing**: Read helpful health blogs and able to comment on it.
+3. **Medical Blog Sharing**: Read helpful health blogs and able to comment on it.

 ## Installation and Running the Application